airfanBG/WebMVC_HowTo/views/partial.md

 A controller's <xref:Microsoft.AspNetCore.Mvc.ViewResult> is capable of returning either a view or a partial view.
 Referencing and rendering partial views is described in the [Reference a partial view](#reference-a-partial-view) section.

 Unlike MVC view rendering, a partial view doesn't run `_ViewStart.cshtml`.
-For more information on `_ViewStart.cshtml`, see <xref:mvc/views/layout>.
+For more information on `_ViewStart.cshtml`.

 Partial view file names often begin with an underscore (`_`).
 This naming convention isn't required, but it helps to visually differentiate partial views from views.